 The Parish Choir of All Saints Church, Fulham, sings for the 10.30am Eucharist and 6pm Choral Evensong Sunday services at the church.
-At these services it performs a wide range of music, both well-known cathedral-style repertoire and more unusual music – from striking South American baroque works to South African choral dances and new commissions by contemporary composers, including, recently, a new Mass setting by Gabriel Jackson and an anthem by Richard Allain.
+At these services it performs a wide range of music, both well-known cathedral-style repertoire and more unusual music – from striking South American baroque works to South African choral dances and new commissions by contemporary composers, including, recently, a new Jazz Mass setting by Iain Farrington, a Mass setting by Gabriel Jackson, an anthem by Richard Allain and many new works by members of the choir.

 You can listen to recordings of our singing on our Soundcloud channel and view our current term's Music List.